 c.
-The term "Fund Complex" applies to the twelve portfolios that currently comprise the Trust, which consists of the three Funds and the North Square Dynamic Small Cap Fund, the North Square Multi Strategy Fund, the North Square Tactical Growth Fund, the North Square Tactical Defensive Fund, the North Square Trilogy Alternative Return Fund, the North Square Advisory Research Small Cap Value Fund, North Square Strategic Income Fund, North Square Altrinsic International Equity Fund, and North Square McKee Bond Fund (offered in separate Prospectuses and SAIs).
+The term "Fund Complex" applies to the twelve portfolios that currently comprise the Trust, which consists of the eight Funds and the North Square Advisory Research Small Cap Value Fund, North Square Strategic Income Fund, North Square Altrinsic International Equity Fund, and North Square McKee Bond Fund (offered in separate Prospectuses and SAIs).

 d.
-Mr. Goodwin is considered to be an "interested person" of the Trust as that term is defined in the 1940 Act by virtue of his positions with the Adviser.
+Mr. Martin is considered to be an "interested person" of the Trust as that term is defined in the 1940 Act by virtue of his positions with the administrator, transfer agent and fund accountant.